Kapitan Cina: The institution in colonial Indonesia

 The institution of Kapitan Cina was most fully developed in colonial Indonesia, where an intricate hierarchy of Chinese officieren, or Chinese officers, was put in place by the Dutch authorities.
 The officers acted as Hoofden der Chinezen ('Heads of the Chinese'), that is as the legal and political administrators of the local Chinese community.
 There were three separate ranks of Majoor, Kapitein and Luitenant der Chinezen depending on the incumbent's seniority in the administrative structure, the importance of their territory or their own personal merit.
-Thus, the post of Majoor only existed in the colony's principal cities: Batavia, Semarang and Surabaya in Java, and Medan in Sumatra.
+Thus, the post of Majoor only existed in the colony's principal cities: Batavia, Bandoeng, Semarang and Surabaya in Java, and Medan in Sumatra.
 The Majoor in each of these jurisdictions presided over lower-ranking officers, who sat in council together as the Kong Koan (Dutch: 'Chinese Raad'; English: 'Chinese Council') of their local territory.
 In jurisdictions deemed less important, the presiding officer bore the rank of Kapitein or Luitenant.

 The officers-in-council acted as an executive governmental body, implementing the directives of the colonial government, as well as a court of law on family and customary law and petty crimes.
 They were seen as the colonial equivalent of a Yamen, or governmental magistracy, in Imperial China.
 Below the Chinese officers were the Wijkmeesters or ward masters in charge of constituent districts within each officer's territory.
 In addition, the officers also had recourse to their own basic police force to enforce their executive and judicial decisions.

 These officerial titles were also given by the Dutch colonial government on an honorary basis to retired officers or meritorious community leaders.
 Thus, a retired Luitenant might be granted the honorary rank of Luitenant-titulair der Chinezen; or in very rare cases, a retired officer might be given an honorary promotion, such as the famously wealthy Luitenant Oei Tiong Ham, who became an honorary Majoor upon retirement from the colonial administration.
 Titular lieutenancies or captaincies were also sometimes granted to meritorious community leaders outside the bureaucracy.